RGB-Tools/RGB-Documentation/state-transitions.md

 ![Alt text](img/stab2b.png)

-Bob, trough some information data, encoded in an **[invoice]()**, instruct Alice to create a **New state** which follows the contract rules and which embed a **new seal definition** which points to the his UTXO in a concealed form.
+Bob, through some information data, encoded in an **[invoice]()**, instruct Alice to create a **New state** which follows the contract rules and which embed a **new seal definition** which points to the his UTXO in a concealed form.
 This way Alice is assigning Bob **some ownership** of the new state (e.g. the property of a certain amount of tokens).

 ![Alt text](img/stab3.png)

-After that, Alice using some [PSBT]() wallet tool, prepares a transaction which spend the UTXO which were pointed by the previous seal definition (the one that passes the ownership to her).
+After that, Alice using some [PSBT]() wallet tool, prepares a transaction which spend the UTXO which were pointed by the previous seal definition (the one that has passed the ownership to her).
 This transaction, which is a **witness (seal closing) transaction**,  embeds in his output a commitment to the new state data which uses [Opret](/csv-w-btc.md#opret) or [Tapret](/csv-w-btc.md#tapret) rules depending on the method chosen.
 As explained previously, the Opret or Tapret commitment derive from a [MPC](/csv-w-btc.md#mpc-tree-construction) tree which can collect more than one contract's state transition.

 Before broadcasting the transaction prepared in this way she passes to Bob a package of data called [consignement]() which contain the stash of client side validated already in possession of alice in addition to the new state.